Solving the Portfolio Paradox: WisdomTree’s Efficient Core Funds

 Financial markets are ever-changing, and it’s nearly impossible for investors to adapt to these changes in real time.
 That’s why prudent asset allocation is necessary so that investors can try to navigate their portfolios from periods of volatility before they even appear.

-We believe a large-cap equity strategy, overlaid with U.S. Treasury futures as a risk mitigator, can potentially deliver both capital appreciation and preservation throughout market cycles when investing in the U.S. and abroad.
+We believe a large-cap equity strategy, overlaid with U.S. Treasury futures as a risk mitigator, can potentially deliver both capital appreciation and a level of downside risk management throughout market cycles when investing in the U.S. and abroad.

 Important Risks Related to this Article